Comparing a study drug to the usual treatment for people with metastatic HER2-expressing salivary gland cancer that cannot be removed by surgery

 Am I eligible for this study?

-If you over the age of 18 with HER2-positive salivary gland cancer that has come back, spread outside of your salivary gland, or cannot be removed by surgery, you may be able to participate.
+If you over the age of 18 with HER2-expressing salivary gland cancer that has come back, spread outside of your salivary gland, or cannot be removed by surgery, you may be able to participate.
 Your healthcare team is the best source for information about your treatment options, including cancer clinical trials.
 Be sure to take this information to your doctor to discuss your questions and concerns in general and specific to the NRG-HN010 study.

 Are there other studies for which I might be eligible?